 Stormwater management in the City is evolving due to the complex and changing nature of the regulatory framework governing stormwater.
-New development regulations have gone into effect and will change how development impacts stormwater.
+Development regulations recently put into effect will change how development impacts stormwater.
 The NPDES Stormwater Permit's requirements may escalate, which will likely increase City expenses and may raise private development and operational costs.
 The City is ramping up to repair and/or replace major pieces of the City's stormwater system over the next few decades.
 The City's Storm and Surface Water System Plan is now being updated and will provide a roadmap for the future of stormwater management in the City.